The Ultimate Guide to the Smithsonian Museums

 Portrait Gallery

 The Portrait Gallery is the only place you can see all the Presidential Portraits outside of the White House.
-Wandering through the progression of US Presidents not only highlights snapshots of American history but also highlights pop culture and art trends used to portray each one.
+Wandering through the progression of US Presidents not only highlights snapshots of American history but also pop culture and art trends used to portray each one.
 Additionally, you’ll find paintings and photographs of notable people from various points in history.
 While portraits of early Americans are often limited to the wealthy and powerful, The Portrait Gallery is actively working to ensure all Americans’ stories are represented.

 The museum is walkable to the Gallery Place – Chinatown metro stop (green, yellow, red).
 Open daily except Christmas.